Skip to content

 Field Value Masking During Tracing Collection

-During Tracing collection, some SQL statement execution processes might be collected.
+During Tracing collection, the execution process of some SQL statements may be collected.
 The field values in these SQL statements will be masked, for example:

 SELECT name from class where name = 'zhangsan'